dslab-epfl/svshi/README.md

 All the device instances you can use are already imported in `main.py`.
 They mirror what has been defined in the device prototypical structure file.

-There are also two important functions in `main.py`, `precond()` and `iteration()`.
-In the first one you should define all the conditions (or invariants) that the app must satisfy throughout execution, while in the second you should write the app code.
+There are two important functions in `main.py`, `precond()` and `iteration()`.
+In the first one you should define all the conditions (or _invariants_) that the app must satisfy throughout execution, while in the second you should write the app code.

 An important thing to be aware of is that `iteration()` cannot use external libraries directly.
-Instead, these calls have to be defined first inside _unchecked functions_, which are functions whose name starts with "unchecked" and whose return type is explicitly stated, and only then they can be used in `iteration()`.
+Instead, these calls have to be defined first inside _unchecked functions_, which are functions whose name starts with `unchecked` and whose return type is explicitly stated, and only then they can be used in `iteration()`.

-In addition, note that `precond()` must return a boolean value, so any kind of boolean expression containing the read properties of the devices and constants is fine.
-However, you cannot call external libraries here, nor unchecked functions.
+In addition, note that `precond()` must return a boolean value, so any kind of boolean expression containing the _read_ properties of the devices and constants is fine.
+However, here you cannot perform side effects, call external libraries or unchecked functions.

-Unchecked functions are used as a compromise between usability and formal verification, and as such must be used as little as possible: their content is not verified by SVSHI.
+**Unchecked functions** are used as a compromise between usability and formal verification, and as such must be used as little as possible: their content is not verified by SVSHI.
 However, you can help the verification deal with their presence by annotating their docstring with _post-conditions_.

-Functions' post-conditions define a set of _axioms_ on the return value of the function: these conditions are assumed to be always true by SVSHI during verification.
+Functions' **post-conditions** define a set of _axioms_ on the return value of the function: these conditions are assumed to be always true by SVSHI during verification.
 They are defined like this: `post: __return__ > 0`.

 An example with multiple post-conditions could be: